rodekruis/CommunityRisk/README.md

 # for a virtualbox
 * Install ubuntu 16.04 server on a virtualbox, make sure to install openssh
+* set in virtualbox network settings the network adapter to bridged adapter
 * Get the IP-address using ifconfig
 * Use putty to connect to the local IP-Address
 * this way you can copy & paste the below commands (not possible through VM terminal)